saleor/saleor.io-learn/typesense/creating-search-ui.md

 export default Hit;
 ```

-If we try to run `yarn dev` to start the development server, there is going to be an issue with Next.js:
+If we try to run `pnpm dev` to start the development server, there is going to be an issue with Next.js:
 ![](https://lh6.googleusercontent.com/mvMPVE6ulhfUTBVSSbVW7qBichMzb8SkTRRvgBVLn8EaIL1wkdi1xutRVy2zw6U4F9ifreULigECf5AXMhLkwqKqAVh2lxdpI3uvpdyvAmkW15NyrlOXUjPtMJKBqEpPbU-t5YWi)
 We need to add the `vercel.saleor.cloud` domain to the images source in `next.config.js.` So, let's do that:

-    next.config.js
+`next.config.js`

 ```javascript
 module.exports = {